 Surviving in a toxic workplace is HARD!
 Let’s face it, we have probably ALL worked with a bossy Bernadette, a manipulative Michelle, a controlling Catherine or a patronising Paula at some stage.

 These people, they seem to sail through life like nothing they do is ever wrong.
 Because hey, according to them nothing they ever do IS wrong!
 They point fingers at everyone else instead of themselves.
 They convince themselves that everyone ELSE is too sensitive… too weak… too picky… whatever.
 They exploit the system to get what they want.
 Covertly and overtly.
-They have no shame.
-They take pleasure in creating chaos, and getting away with it.
+They have no shame because they take pleasure in creating chaos, and getting away with it.

 These people?
 They result in appalling workplace absence statistics because everyone else needs a day off from dealing with them!
 They single-handedly cause anxiety, depression, picnic attacks, nervous breakdowns and serious mental health episodes in otherwise ‘normal’ stable, healthy people.